 Authentic and extraordinary land, unspoiled by tourism.
 That’s Myanmar.
 One of the most Buddhistic countries in the world.
-If you are looking for an adventure and a higher level of traveling on your own, we promise that you will be excited by visiting Myanmar!
+If you are looking for an adventure and a higher level of traveling on your own, we promise that you will be excited by visiting Myanmar in the Southeast Asia!

 As soon as you enter Burma, you will feel like 100 years back in time.
 Locals aren’t used to tourists so far, so they are still very helpful, kind-hearted and curious!

-- Thousands of ancient temples, pagodas, and monuments.
+- Ancient temples, pagodas, and monuments.
 Nowhere else is such a big concentration of temples, monasteries and Buddha monuments.
 In Myanmar, there is the largest reclining Buddha in the world.

-- Myanmar will enchant you with its kindness – Burmese are truly kindhearted and welcoming people.
+- Kind People – Burmese are truly kindhearted and welcoming people.
 You will feel the contrast especially if you have spent some time in Thailand, Laos or Cambodia, before visiting Myanmar.
 (People in Thailand usually see you as a walking wallet…).

 - Minimum tourists (so far) – Burma is one of the last countries in Southeast Asia that is not crowded by tourists yet.
-If you prefer places, where you don’t meet a bunch of tourists, Myanmar is the ideal destination for you.
+If you prefer places, where you don’t meet a bunch of tourists, Myanmar is the ideal destination for your travel and vacation.

 - Photography paradise – historical sights and golden pagodas will not let you sleep – literally!
 Sunsets and sunrises are perfect in Myanmar landscape!
 I bet you will be waking up again and again to see these absolutely amazing sunrises.

-- Beautiful, white sand palm beaches with turquoise water.
+- Beaches – Beautiful, white sand palm beaches with turquoise water.
 Best of all, these beaches are literally empty!
-Their only visitors are sometimes children from nearby villages.
+Their only visitors are sometimes children from nearby villages

-- Great for your budget – Myanmar is ideal for low-cost travels.
+- Great for your budget – Myanmar is ideal for low-cost travel and vacation.
 Our entire month’s expenses, including visas, transport, food, accommodation and flight tickets from Bangkok did not exceed 600 USD!
 (2018)

 - Back in time journey – Not literally, but you will feel like 100 years back in Myanmar.
 At least somewhere and in some situations.
-Despite the interesting mix of western impact (e.g. mobile operator advertisements, which are everywhere or KFC in the city), you’ll be able to see traditional crafts, cows in the middle of the city, sheep throughout the villages.
 Myanmar countryside looks like 150 years behind in time compared to the western world.
 Local people still live from fishing and live in bamboo chalets on the beach.

-The season in Myanmar is relatively long – from November to March.
+- November to March: the best time to visit Myanmar.
 During this period is dry “winter”.
 Don’t misunderstand the expression “winter”.
 It’s still pretty warm (around 25-30° C) and truly dry.
 We didn’t experience a single drop during the whole month.